olliethomas/thesis/content/00_annual_review/lit_review.md

 The reason for this increase in activity is simple.
 Machine Learning models reflect underlying data.
 This has enabled them to be incredibly successful, performing to a superhuman standard for many tasks {cite}`vincent_2017,brown-sandholm2018,cite-key`.
 Typically these tend to be objective problems such as predicting the weather {cite}`holmstrom2016machine`, playing Atari games {cite}`adamski2018distributed` or distinguishing between plant phenotypes {cite}`SINGH2016110`.
 In fact, the success and high performance of machine learning techniques in these areas has led to the desire to apply these same techniques to more subjective areas, such as advertising {cite}`Sweeney2013DiscriminationDelivery`, parole hearings {cite}`Angwin2016MachineBlacks` or CV screening {cite}`ideal`.
-However, this presents a problem, described in the paper "Residual Unfairness in Fair Machine Learning from Prejudiced Data" {cite}`kallus2018residual` as ?Bias In, Bias Out?.
+However, this presents a problem, described in the paper "Residual Unfairness in Fair Machine Learning from Prejudiced Data" {cite}`kallus2018residual` as "Bias In, Bias Out".
 This refers to training a model on biased data and (unwittingly) approximating a biased function.
-It is analogous to the database mantra ?Garbage In, Garbage Out?.
+It is analogous to the database mantra "Garbage In, Garbage Out".
 In principle, this short description is appealing, but it leaves us with hard questions to face, such as defining bias in this context and how to rectify it.
-In section [3](#definitions){reference-type="ref" reference="definitions"}, we?ll review the current trends in bias definitions and give some firmer definitions of the counterbalance, fairness, with regard to unfairness in data.
-This is followed by section [4](#impl){reference-type="ref" reference="impl"}, an overview of how fairness constraints are being added to existing models.
+In {ref}`definitions`, we'll review the current trends in bias definitions and give some firmer definitions of the counterbalance, fairness, with regard to unfairness in data.
+This is followed by {ref}`impl`, an overview of how fairness constraints are being added to existing models.

 The predominant discussion in this review is around fairness, as this has received the most attention within the machine learning community.
 The other areas, interpretability and accountability, which comprise the greater 'ethical' category have received far less attention[^1].
-Although, we'll discuss them briefly in the related work section [2](#background){reference-type="ref" reference="background"}.
+Although, we'll discuss them briefly in the related work section {ref}`background`.

 One area that has received little exploration, is the difference between transparency and interpretability.
 These terms are often used as